 How to mitigate the risk of self-guided tour scams

-Enter Showdigs, the only self-showing platform that takes the identity-verification process one step further with the use of facial recognition technology.
+Enter Showdigs, the only self-showing platform that takes the identity-verification process one step further with the use of AI facial recognition technology.
 Once a prospective renter uploads photos of the front and back of their government-issued ID, they then use their front camera to scan their face, proving they are who they say they are by matching their face to their photo ID.

 This verification process is sophisticated enough to scare away any potential scammers who won’t want to risk exposing their identity.

 Ways to make your rental property as secure as possible